Moula Ali: History

 Yaqut set off from Golconda in search of the holy hill, and finally found it along with the mark of Maula Ali's handprint branded on the rock.
 The hand mark was hewn out of the rock and placed in the great arch built at the site.

 The highly revered Shi’ite site is not just limited to the devotion of Shia Muslims; the Qutb Shahi tradition of annual celebrations commemorating Yaqut's dream was also continued and patronised by Sunni Asaf-Jahi Nizams.
 Many great officials and courtiers of Nizam's regime were of the Shi’ite sect.
 Prime minister and minister of Nizam Ali Khan, Aristu Jah and Mir Alam are few of the notable Shia Muslims.
-Ma Laqa Bhai Chanda, Tawaif if Nizam Ali khan's court was a notable devotee of the Maula Ali Dargah.
+Ma Laqa Bhai Chanda, Tawaif of Nizam Ali khan's court was a notable devotee of the Maula Ali Dargah.